|The Baltimore rowhouse defines whole parts of the City|

 What is the Anatomy of the Rowhouse?

-When do walls become bearing walls?
-The party walls bear the timber beams (joists) that span the entire width of the building.
-Since regular lumber cannot span much beyond 16' or so, most rowhouses max out around that dimension, just enough for a good bedroom or a living room, not really enough to comfortably place two rooms side by side.
+The compendium to the walls are, of course, the wood beams which bear on the walls.
+The party walls carry the timber beams (joists) that span the entire width of the building and sit in little pockets on the brick.
+Only the roof rafters span front to back to allow a simple slope.
+They, too, sit on cross beams, ultimately transferring the roof load also into the side walls.
+Since regular lumber cannot span much beyond 16' or so, most rowhouses max out around that width, just enough for a good bedroom or a living room, not really enough to comfortably place two rooms side by side.
 But there is no structural limit to the depth of the rowhouse.
 This simple fact pretty much determines the layout of the rowhouse: One room in the front right behind the entry door is the living room or parlor, behind it there must be a stair to get up and down (Baltimore rowhouses all have a basement), an area to eat and the kitchen.
 True, some of the older and grander rowhouses had a kitchen in the basement and personnel that brought it up into a grand dining area, but most normal houses had a kitchen in back on the first floor with a door to the rear yard and to the alley.
 Upstairs you can then fit two bedrooms, one in the front and one in the back with a bathroom somewhere in the middle or side by side with the rear room, to line the pipes up with the kitchen below.
 If the rowhouse has a third floor, that would allow two more bedrooms there.
 This simple layout, based on the joists, works down to a minimum width of some where around 10' wide for a really humble abode (often called an "alley" house and being inhabited by the servants and poor who can't afford to face the streets).

-Most rowhouses in Baltimore, though are not rectangular two or three story boxes but have much more complicated shapes.
+Most rowhouses in Baltimore, though are not rectangular two or three story boxes but have more complicated shapes.
 How so and why?
 Enter the issue of daylight and ventilation.
 It is easy to see that a house that is between 10" and 16" wide and often up to 50' deep would have serious problems with daylight.
-All rooms somewhere in the middle would have no light at all.
+All rooms somewhere in the middle would have no light at all except for the occasional skylight.
 Even for dining rooms or bathrooms, that would be an unattainable situation, especially back before mechanical ventilation or before electricity was used for lighting.
 To avoid this problem, almost all rowhouses have a rear area that is 2' to 3' skinnier than the front, allowing for space between it and the neighbor.
 If the neighbor does the same thing mirrored on the property line, you get a four to six foot distance.
-This space is enough to allow side windows and another window at the recess looking straight back.
-If the rowhouse is 3 stories tall such a shaft would still be totally ineffective in getting light and air in.
-To address this problem, the upper floors step down with three floors limited to the full width front and two levels for the skinny tail.
+This space is enough to allow side windows in addition to the rear windows.
+If the rowhouse is 3 stories tall, such a shaft would still be totally ineffective in getting light and air in.
+To address this problem, the upper floors step down from the three floors at the full width front and two levels for the reduced width "tail".
 And sometimes, the two story tail is also stepped, with the first floor reaching further back into the yard than the second.

 Small two story rowhouse plan and basement